 The Selected Poetry of Nancy Wood

 As Nancy Wood’s literary trustee I have selected the poems and written an introduction to this volume of the best of Nancy’s poems from her eight published poetry books and two unpublished manuscripts.
 Nancy’s poetry books, most of them published by Doubleday, sold more than 100,000 copies in the USA and nearly that in Japan.
-I am currently seeking a publisher for this book.
+I am currently seeking a publisher for this work.

 Websites and social media